 Python Method Chaining

-Method chaining is calling methods of object in chained way.
+Method chaining in python is calling methods of object in chained way.

 What is Method Chaining?